 The current make-up of the Design Review Board, which does not have any vacancies at this time, includes two licensed architects and two landscape architects, one of whom is currently a practicing land use Planner.
-While the current make-up of the Cultural Heritage Board, which currently has five vacancies, does not include any members with the required licenses or professional gualifications, although the two existing members would check the box for having an interest in historic preservation.
+While the current make-up of the Cultural Heritage Board, which currently has five vacancies, does not include any members with the required licenses or professional qualifications, although the two existing members would check the box for having an interest in historic preservation.
 As such, if the City Council adopts the proposed amendments as drafted, staff would recommend that the application process for the new Design Review and Preservation Board be opened up to all current members of both Boards, as well as members of the public.
 Applicants, including the current Board members, would need to fill out a new application demonstrating their qualifications based on the updated criteria.
-Once verified, the applications would be provided to the City Council for appointment to the newly created Board (see subsection 5 of this staff report, below, for proposed changes to Council Policy 000-06 regarding appointments to the new Board).
+Once verified, the applications would be provided to the City Council for appointment to the newly created Board.